Eaglw/Chemical_Engineering/Structure Engineering/4. Main concepts/Principle of Virtual Works (PLV).md

 ## Application
 1. Suppress the reaction that we want to know.
 The system became 1 time unstable (l=1), so it can move.
-2. With the [[Collapsible mechanism theorem|collapsible mechanism]], check if the centers of all the bodies are alligned.
+2. With the [[Structure Engineering/4.
+Main concepts/Collapsible mechanism theorem|collapsible mechanism]], check if the centers of all the bodies are alligned.
 3. Assign a virtual displacement d* to the body
 4. Calculate the displacement in the application point of the forces and the reaction that we are interested in
 5. Find the reaction imposing the global virtual work $\delta L=0$